berkmancenter/classifurlr/doc/classification_api.md

 **url**

 The URL to which the given request and response data applies.
+The url attribute is required.

 **responses**

 An array of response data returned to the original request.
-There must be at least one but historic data can also be sent and may be useful to some classifiers.
+There must be at least one response to classify or an error will be returned.

-**responses[x].request**
+Historic data can be sent and may be useful to some classifiers.

-Data about the original request related to each individual response.
+Multiple responses from a single session can also be sent and will allow classifiers to follow redirects.

 #### response attributes